 Photo: Batsú Estudio

-At Pacuare Reserve we operate a number of long-term monitoring projects, as well as provide facilities and support for researchers and students conducting independent research.
+At Pacuare Reserve we operate a number of long term monitoring projects, as well as provide facilities and support for researchers and students conducting independent research.
 Pacuare Reserve has a north and a south station, from which the scientific and investigation activities are coordinated.

-Since 2000, EPI has connected students and teachers with incredible field sites around the world.
-Whether you travel on your own or with a school group, your EPI course will immerse you in hands-on science.
 We can offer you our off the shelf courses including a stay at Pacure Reserve or our faculty team can work with you to develop a tailor-made program and itinerary to suit your needs.
 We take care of all in-country logistics for you.

 Photo: Batsú Estudio